aa6/minetest_wadsprint/README.md

 **How to use**

-1. Press A and D simultaneously to trigger the `ready_to_sprint` event.
+1. Press A and D simultaneously to trigger the `ready_to_sprint` state.
 2. Then press W to start sprinting.
 3. Release A and D (keep W pressed) and continue sprinting until the stamina runs out.